 2 Spark Lane

 At the Mapplewell Dental Centre, we take great care with all the Personal Data we hold, to ensure we comply with best professional practice and with the law.
-For a full copy of our Data Privacy Notice please ask at reception or write to Mr Mark Bishop, 2 Spark Lane, Mapplewell, Barnsley, S75 6AA
+For a full copy of our Data Privacy Notice please ask at reception or write to Leanne Jones, 2 Spark Lane, Mapplewell, Barnsley, S75 6AA

 We are a Data Controller under the terms of the Data Protection Act 2017 and the requirements of the EU General Data Protection Regulation.